rschmehl/awesco.eu/content/authors/sebastien-gros/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Dr. Sébastien Gros is guest professor at Chalmers and full professor at the Norwegian University of Science and Technology.
+Dr. Sébastien Gros is guest professor at the department of Signal and Systems at Chalmers University of Technology and full professor at the Norwegian University of Science and Technology.
+He conducts research on energy-related problems and optimal control.
+He obtained his PhD in 2008 when working for the [Automatic Control Laboratory](https://www.epfl.ch/labs/la/) of EPFL and did his post-doc with [OPTICON](https://www.astro-opticon.org/)/[OPTEC](https://set.kuleuven.be/optec) at KU Leuven.